enasequence/read_docs/retrieval/programmatic-access/tag_querying.rst

    :header: "high level tag", "description", "object type"
    :widths: 20, 300, 50

-   "pathogen", "The sample has been automatically determined to belong to the Pathogens Portal", "assembly; sample; sequence; study; secondary_study; taxonomy"
+   "pathogen", "The sample has been determined to belong to the Pathogens Portal", "assembly; sample; sequence; study; secondary_study; taxonomy"
-   "coastal_brackish", "The sample has been automatically determined by evaluation of GPS and other parameters to have some evidence of being collected from either a coastal or brackish environment.", "read_run; sample; taxonomy"
+   "coastal_brackish", "The sample has been determined by evaluation of GPS and other parameters to have some evidence of being collected from either a coastal or brackish environment.", "read_run; sample; taxonomy"
-   "freshwater", "The sample has been automatically determined by evaluation of GPS and other parameters to have some evidence of being collected from a freshwater environment.", "read_run; sample; taxonomy"
+   "freshwater", "The sample has been determined by evaluation of GPS and other parameters to have some evidence of being collected from a freshwater environment.", "read_run; sample; taxonomy"
-   "marine", "The sample has been automatically determined by evaluation of GPS and other parameters to have some evidence of being collected from a marine environment.", "read_run; sample; taxonomy"
+   "marine", "The sample has been determined by evaluation of GPS and other parameters to have some evidence of being collected from a marine environment.", "read_run; sample; taxonomy"
-   "terrestrial", "The sample has been automatically determined by evaluation of GPS and other parameters to have some evidence of being collected from a terrestrial environment.", "read_run; sample; taxonomy"
+   "terrestrial", "The sample has been determined by evaluation of GPS and other parameters to have some evidence of being collected from a terrestrial environment.", "read_run; sample; taxonomy"
-   "datahub", "The sample has been automatically determined to belong to a Data Hub.
-Currently tags have been generated for `Pathogen <https://www.pathogensportal.org/datahubs>`_", "analysis; read_run; sample; secondary_study"
    "xref", "The sample has been referenced in an external to the EMBL-EBI repository.
 Currently tags have been generated for WORMS and UniEUK.",	"Depends on how the user submitted"
-   "covid19", "The sample has been automatically determined to belong to the COVID19 portal.",	"analysis; read_run; sample; sequence; study"
+   "covid19", "The sample has been determined to belong to the COVID19 portal.",	"analysis; read_run; sample; sequence; study"